stevenhirsch/Human-Motion-Analysis-with-Kinect-v2/README.md

 ## tl;dr

 - `.\DumpKinectSkeleton.exe --prefix=<prefix>` is the command to collect the data with the connect.
 Make sure that a standing calibration (in anatomical position ) is collected along with any motion trials.
-This has been cloned from the [DumpKinectSkeleton repository created by sebtoun](https://github.com/sebtoun/DumpKinectSkeleton) (Sebastien Andary)
+This has been cloned from the [DumpKinectSkeleton repository created by sebtoun](https://github.com/sebtoun/DumpKinectSkeleton) (Sebastien Andary).

   - only runs with Windows 8 or later.